anish-lakkapragada/anish-lakkapragada.github.io/_posts/2026-08-12-stochastic-volatility.md

 ---
 layout: post
-title: "extending the black-scholes constant volatility assumption"
+title: "extending the black-scholes-merton constant volatility assumption"
 date: 2025-08-17 00:00:00
 description: an exercise in itô processes and mathematical finance
 math: true